BUWAN NG PAGBASA – National Reading Month 2016 official theme

-Apart from that, schools can also organize competitions related to the National Reading Month including essay writing, poster and slogan making, creative story telling, as well as reading proficiency and spelling quiz bees.
+Apart from that, schools can also organize competitions related to the National Reading Month including essay writing, poster and slogan making, creative story telling, spoken word poetry, as well as reading proficiency and spelling quiz bees.

 It must be noted that November is also the Philippine Book Development Month as stipulated in Proclamation 1436 s.
 2007, which was signed by then-President Gloria Macapagal-Arroyo.